 Liebelei font family

-Designed by Ekke Wolf
+Designed by Ekke Wolf in 2015

 Nine exceptional fonts from different foundries

 With just very slight variations in line thickness, an extremely large x-height and harmoniously formed letters, this Grotesque typeface is quite exceptional.
 Characteristic features include the curved legs of the “k” and the bulbous upstrokes and downstrokes of the some of the capitals, such as “A”, “V” and “W”.
 Eye-catching is also the double circle around the “@” symbol.